minkeymouse/nowcasting-kr/STATUS.md

 ## Summary for Next Iteration

 **This Iteration:**
-- ✅ **Report sections finalized** - All report sections reviewed and finalized, ready for PDF compilation
-  - All 9 sections complete and verified
-  - All cross-references checked and consistent
-  - Report accurately reflects current experimental state
-- ✅ **Tables and plots regenerated** - Regenerated all required tables and plots from current experiment results (Dec 9 09:24)
-  - All 7 forecasting tables regenerated and verified
-  - All 5 forecasting plots regenerated and verified
-  - All 1 nowcasting table regenerated (correctly shows N/A for failed backtests)
-  - All 6 nowcasting plots regenerated (correctly show placeholders for failed backtests)
+- ✅ **Documentation updates only** - Updated STATUS.md, ISSUES.md, and CONTEXT.md to track project state
-  - Tables/plots correctly reflect current experiment state
+  - Updated experiment status documentation to reflect actual state
+  - Enhanced DDFM metrics documentation in ISSUES.md (condensed redundant sections to keep under 1000 lines)
+  - No code changes, no experiments run, no tables/plots regenerated this iteration
-- ⚠️ **No code changes** - No Python code files modified this iteration (only report finalization and table/plot regeneration)
+- ⚠️ **No code changes** - No Python code files modified this iteration (only documentation updated)
 - ⚠️ **No experiments** - No training, forecasting, or backtesting executed (Agent cannot execute scripts per user rules)
-- ⚠️ **PDF not compiled** - Report ready for compilation but requires manual execution (Agent cannot execute scripts)
+- ⚠️ **PDF not compiled** - Report ready for compilation but requires manual execution (Agent cannot execute scripts): `cd nowcasting-report && ./compile.sh`

 **Critical Blockers:**
 1. **CUDA fixes NOT verified** - Code fixed in previous iterations but backtests not re-run to verify fixes work (models exist, can be verified now)